Osaka Institute of Technology: Research

+2026: A research group by OIT researcher at Department of Electronic and Information Systems Engineering and Nara Institute of Science and Technology (NAIST) developed a new method for accurately identifying cancer cells using AI analysis of white-light scattering spectra in cytological diagnosis.
+The study also revealed a new principle enabling high-precision classification of cancer cells and normal cells, potentially contributing to more accurate and efficient cancer diagnosis.

+2025: A research group led by OIT Professor at Faculty of Robotics and Design developed a robot system that operates by rearranging multiple pieces of equipment to investigate and restore river channel blockages that occur in mountainous areas due to earthquakes or heavy rain.
+Previously, it relied on manual intervention to avoid the risk of secondary damage, but now remote control is possible, making a significant contribution to disaster prevention and mitigation.

 2024: OIT researchers at Department of Applied Chemistry and INRAE(Institut national de recherche pour l'agriculture, l'alimentation et l'environnement) developed soap-like air bubbles (gas marbles) stabilized with cinnamon particles.
 The gas marbles are edible capsules that make sounds when you bite into them, and they can also be used to decorate cakes and other items.

 2023: According to “Scientist Database based on Standardized Citation Indicators” updated by Stanford University and Elsevier as a comprehensive list that identifies “TOP 2% of the world's most influential researchers” (*Category: Career-long), OIT's 4 professors from Department of Applied Chemistry, Biomedical Engineering, and Mechanical Engineering were selected.

 2022: OIT researchers at Department of Applied Chemistry and UMET that is the joint research unit of Lille University of Science and Technology and French National Centre for Scientific Research(CNRS) developed an innovative ‘Micro reaction vessel’ that can initiate a reaction by irradiating light using droplets (Liquid Marbles).